 Can I use this today?

 Yes!
-Sync is available for all accounts and you can start using it today.
+Sync is available for everyone and you can use it today.
 This has been one of our most highly requested features, so please try it out and let us know what you think on Twitter or by sending us a message.

 What's planned for the future?